alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/index.md

 <ul>
  <li>If you're doing design then you'll probably find the Detail and Process patterns (below) most useful; they're mostly about which patterns to use and why we're recommending them.</li>
- <li>If you're doing development then you'll probably find the [the GOV.UK elements](/service-manual/user-centred-design/resources/elements)  most useful; they're mostly about how to make your service look consistent with GOV.UK and include links to code snippets. </li>
+ <li>If you're doing development then you'll probably find [the GOV.UK elements](/service-manual/user-centred-design/resources/elements)  most useful; they're mostly about how to make your service look consistent with GOV.UK and include links to code snippets. </li>
 </ul>

 Whatever you're doing, you'll need to use these patterns as part of a user-centred design approach.